 Electric vehicles charging on the grid will increase twenty-fold.

-Sacramento Municipal Utility District’s (SMUD’s) Power Sources web page explains: “We get power from varied sources, including hydropower, natural-gas-fired generators, renewable energy such as solar, wind, hydro and biomass, and power we purchase on the wholesale market.
-Our goal is a balanced and sustainable mix of sources.
-Our biggest single source is the Cosumnes Power Plant, and we are always adding to our green energy sources.”
+SMUD’s Power sources web page explains how the utility gets power from various sources, including hydropower; natural-gas-fired generators; renewable energy such as solar, wind, hydro and biomass; and power it purchases on the wholesale market.
+SMUD’s goal is a balanced and sustainable mix of sources.

 Utilities use these types of campaigns to highlight their more-customer-centric messages and point customers back to their website or a landing page to learn more.

-You can find NB Power’s Our Energy Future TV ad campaign in Energy AdVision, our database of more than 3,800 examples of utility marketing and advertising campaigns.
+You can find Energie NB Power’s Our Energy Future TV ad campaign in E Source Energy AdVision, our database of more than 6,000 examples of utility marketing and advertising campaigns.
 It’s an excellent example of a utility addressing the balance of resources and energy-supply choices in a relevant way (figure 1).
 The ad increases awareness around future energy-supply options and starts a conversation about energy choices and priorities.
 In the ad, NB Power frames the content in a familiar setting: ordering at a restaurant.

-Duke Energy tweeted a link to the op-ed Sound Energy Balance for N.C.
-Should Be Based on All the Facts by its president, David Fountain, on the need for a balanced mix of energy resources (figure 3).
+Duke Energy tweeted a link to the op-ed Sound energy balance for N.C. should be based on all the facts by its then-president, David Fountain, on the need for a balanced mix of energy resources (figure 2).

-Entergy Louisiana used a coordinated PR campaign to spread its message, and local newspaper The Advocate picked up the story.
-According to the article Entergy Louisiana Reaches Deal to Buy Solar Power from Plant Proposed for Baton Rouge Area, the utility brokered a 20-year agreement to purchase power from a proposed solar power plant.
-The 50-megawatt plant is set to be built by March 2020 in West Baton Rouge Parish and will produce enough electricity for almost 10,000 homes.
+Entergy Louisiana used a coordinated PR campaign to spread its message, and a local newspaper picked up the story.
+According to the article Entergy Louisiana reaches deal to buy solar power from plant proposed for Baton Rouge area, the utility brokered a 20-year agreement to purchase power from a proposed solar farm which started operations in October 2020.
+According to the article West Baton Rouge solar farm now supplying thousands with power after project’s completion, “the farm generates 50 megawatts of energy, which is the equivalent daily demands to power 9,600 homes. […] The farm is expected to save Entergy Louisiana customers $29 million over 20 years.”